What post-service responsibilities should I include in a Kitchen Porter job description?

 When writing a job description for a Kitchen Porter, it's important to include specific post-service responsibilities.
 These typically involve cleaning tasks, such as washing dishes and sanitising workstations, and resetting the kitchen for the next service.
 This ensures everything is clean and organised, ready for another day of service.

 Detailed job descriptions set clear expectations.
-They help ensure that all necessary tasks are completed consistently, which is essential for the smooth operation of the kitchen.
-It also helps in attracting candidates who are fully aware of their responsibilities.
+They help ensure all necessary tasks are completed consistently, which is essential for smooth kitchen operation.
+It also helps attract candidates who fully understand their responsibilities.

 How can I organise closing duties to ensure everything is ready for the next day?